-- (1) Shared Physical Custody.
-A parent has shared physical custody of children for purposes of this rule if the children reside with that parent for a period specified in writing of at least 30 percent of the year, regardless of the status of legal custody. - (2) Sole or Primary Physical Custody.
-A parent has sole or primary physical custody of children for purposes of this rule when the other parent has physical control of the children less than 30 percent of the year. - (3) Divided Custody.
-Parents have divided custody under this rule if one parent has sole or primary physical custody of one or more children of the relationship and the other parent has sole or primary custody of one or more other children of the relationship. - (4) Health Care Expenses.
-Health care expenses include medical, dental, vision and mental health counseling expenses. - (g) Travel Expenses.
-After determining an award of child support under this rule, the court may allocate reasonable travel expenses which are necessary to exercise visitation between the parties as may be just and proper for them to contribute.
+(1) Shared Physical Custody.
+A parent has shared physical custody (or shared custody) of children for purposes of this rule if the children reside with that parent for a period specified in writing in the custody order of at least 30 percent of the year, regardless of the status of legal custody.

+(2) Primary Physical Custody.
+A parent has primary physical custody (or primary custody) of children for purposes of this rule if the children reside with the other parent for a period specified in the custody order of less than 30 percent of the year.

+(3) Divided Custody.
+Parents have divided custody under this rule if one parent has primary physical custody of one or more children of the relationship and the other parent has primary custody of one or more other children of the relationship.

+(4) Health Care Expenses.
+Health care expenses include medical, dental, vision and mental health counseling expenses.

+(g) Travel Expenses.
+After determining an award of child support under this rule, the court shall allocate reasonable travel expenses which are necessary to exercise visitation between the parties as may be just and proper for them to contribute.